-Valley Box found that many manufacturers set aside 1%-10% the cost of their product for the packaging, but that can be a big spread if you have a pricey product.
+Valley Box found that many manufacturers set aside 1%-10% the cost of their product for the shipping crate, but that can be a big spread if you have a pricey product.

-Here are some guidelines that may help you determine the closest percentage that you may spend on packaging for your product.
+Here are some guidelines that may help you determine the closest percentage that you may spend on shipping crate for your product.

 Sometimes packaging may actually amount to less than 2%, particularly for products that require the bare minimum.
-While most products require enclosed wood boxes, some industrial products and equipment may be durable enough to ship with special covers or open crates instead.
+While most products require enclosed wooden crates, some industrial products and equipment may be durable enough to ship with special covers or open crates instead.

 Protective covers can guard against minor dirt and debris & are available in waterproof, particle proof and tear resistant options.